terrazas-lucia/terrazas-lucia/README.md

-# Hi, I'm Lucy! 👋🏻
+# Hi, I'm Luci! 👋🏻

-### I'm a Full Stack Developer, and a Multimedial Artist from Argentina 🌎💖!
+### I'm a Front-end Developer, and a Multimedial Artist from Argentina 🌎💖!

-- 📌 I'm currently working as a Production Artist for [Wunderman Thompson][wundermanthompson]!
+- 📌 I'm currently working as a Production Artist for [VML][vml]!
 - 🎀 Fun fact: I'm an illustrator and a color pink enthusiast

 ### ✨ Connect with me!